DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Related Work

-To accurately predict the behavior of real-world objects, recent papers~\citet{Hahn19_Real2Sim, Geilinger20_ADD} present differentiable soft-body systems and mass-spring systems with implicit Euler time integration and penalty-based contacts.
+To accurately predict the behavior of real-world objects, recent papers~\cite{Hahn19_Real2Sim, Geilinger20_ADD} present differentiable soft-body systems and mass-spring systems with implicit Euler time integration and penalty-based contacts.
 Although a few recent papers~\cite{Macklin2020PrimalDual, Li2020IPC, Li2021CIPC} have introduced differentiable contact handling methods, none of them show a clothing example using the differentiability besides demonstrating the differentiability of their methods in theory. \citet{Liang19_DiffCloth} are the first to introduce a fully functional differentiable cloth simulation with contact, friction, and self-collision.
-Instead of constructing a static LCP problem, they develop a Quadratic-Programming (QP) problem to minimize the change between the collision-free state and the original mesh state.
-In this paper, we build upon the differentiable PD framework~\cite{Du21_DiffPD} to simulate cloth dynamics with physics-based frictional contact~\cite{Ly20_PDdryFriction} and augment it with gradient computation.
+Instead of constructing a static LCP problem, they develop a quadratic programming (QP) problem to minimize the change between the collision-free state and the original mesh state. \citet{murthy2021gradsim} also present a differentiable cloth simulator with penalty-based frictional contact in their fully differentiable simulation and rendering pipeline.
+In this paper, we build upon the differentiable PD framework~\cite{Du21_DiffPD} to simulate cloth dynamics with dry frictional contact~\cite{Ly20_PDdryFriction} and augment it with gradient computation.

+A significant challenge in differentiable simulation is the presence of non-smooth contact events, where non-smoothness can arise from discontinuous contact shapes~\cite{Popovic00_Manipulation}, impulsive forces~\cite{Hu19_ChainQueen}, or branches in contact laws~\cite{Ly20_PDdryFriction}, to name a few.
+Many existing differentiable simulators assume such non-smoothness does not affect the usability of gradients.
+Indeed, they present empirical results that observe the benefits of using gradients in downstream applications~\cite{De18_End2End,Du21_DiffPD,Liang19_DiffCloth,Geilinger20_ADD}.
+While our work also observes the advantages of gradients over gradient-free methods in several applications, we take one step further by analyzing the source of non-smoothness and discontinuities in contact-rich cloth simulation.
+We hope that our experience can serve as useful heuristics for applying differentiable simulation methods in the future.